yoctoalex/eap_lab/README.rst

 5. View Events
 ************

-The results of the attacks will be shown in the Essential App Protect "VIEW EVENTS" section of the F5 Cloud Services portal.
+The results of the attacks will be shown in the Essential App Protect **VIEW EVENTS** tab of the F5 Cloud Services portal.

 .. figure:: _figures/111.png